-In order to demonstrate fully how a proposed development will effect overall carbon emissions, and comply with policy RE1, applications should be accompanied by an estimate of the total annual and lifetime CO2 savings that would be derived from the proposal.
+In order to demonstrate fully how a proposed development will effect overall carbon emissions, and comply with policy RE1, applications should be accompanied by an estimate of the total annual and lifetime CO_2 savings that would be derived from the proposal.
 This should be weighed against the carbon footprint associated with all elements of the wind energy developments construction, in order to indicate the ' CO_2 payback period' i.e. the time required for the development to generate enough electricity to offset its own carbon footprint.
-In order to make this assessment, applications should be accompanied by evidence that the proposal has been assessed for carbon losses and savings - the Council would encourage use of the Scottish Government's Carbon Calculator tool4.

-Scotland's soils contain more than 3,000 megatonnes of carbon, making soils the main terrestrial store of carbon.
-Peatlands hold most (53%) of our carbon store.
-A further 50 megatonnes of carbon is locked in Scotland's vegetation - most of it is held in natural woodland and forest, which covers more than 1.3 million hectares in Scotland (16% of the total land area)5.
-Where the proposal will affect established peatlands or woodland/forestry, the Council will expect the CO_2 payback period to take into account the carbon losses resulting from the loss of peat or woodland/forestry.
+In order to make this assessment, applications should be accompanied by evidence that the proposal has been assessed for carbon losses and savings using the Scottish Government's published carbon calculation method.
+Where the proposal will affect established peatlands or woodland/forestry, the Council will expect the CO2 payback period to take into account the carbon losses resulting from the loss of peat or woodland/forestry.
 Carbon losses arising from the disturbance of the peat must be balanced against the carbon gains that would come from the renewable energy output of the proposed wind energy development.